warbacon/zunder-zsh/README.md

 - There is a bug in Arch Linux own of [fast-syntax-highlighting](https://github.com/zdharma-continuum/fast-syntax-highlighting) plugin.
 It will not detect your man pages and will highlight them in red. ([#35](https://github.com/zdharma-continuum/fast-syntax-highlighting/issues/35))

 ## Extra info
-Zunder is in active development and not that popular at the moment, so I'm alone maintaining this thing and it's possible that something unexpected happens. **I appreciate that bugs are reported and new ideas are suggested.**
+Zunder is in very active development and it's constantly evolving, so you should check the project frequently to find out the latest news.
+**I appreciate that bugs are reported and new ideas are suggested.**